 There may be a number of way in which you can get ADSL2+ services, which are now described.

-Local Loop Unbundling is the process whereby other operators (such as Be Broadband) place their own equipment in BT exchanges so that they can offer their own services with more control.
+Local Loop Unbundling is the process whereby other operators (such as Sky Broadband and TalkTalk) place their own equipment in BT exchanges so that they can offer their own services with more control.
 LLU services use ADSL2+ technology so can offer superior speeds in exchanges where BT-based services only use ADSL technology.
 Sky Broadband and TalkTalk offer competitively-priced services bundling telephone, broadband and TV.
 You can check the availability of LLU broadband services in your area by using the Sam Knows UK exchange search, and you can also check the latest offers from the Sky and TalkTalk sites.

-If you opt for unbundled ADSL2+, do not make the assumption that you have to go with the available provider, as there may be a number of additonal options available.
-For example, TalkTalk, which offers cheap consumer broadband services that combine line rental and broadband, has received a lot of criticism about its quality of customer care.
+If you opt for unbundled ADSL2+, do not make the assumption that you have to go with the available provider, as there may be a number of additional options available.
+For example, TalkTalk, which offers very cheap consumer broadband services that combine line rental and broadband, has received criticism about the quality of its customer care.
 Less well known is the fact that TalkTalk provides wholesale services (just as BT does) to a number of ISPs that provide superior customer care such as Xilo (which is rated as the top ISP in ISPReview’s top ten list of ISPs ranked in terms of customer feedback).

 BT is rolling out ADSL2+ services to 92% of UK premises by summer 2013

 As discussed in our ADSL2+ page, BT is currently in the process of upgrading its exchange equipment from ADSL to ADSL2+, so check the current status of your exchange using the Sam Knows UK exchange checker.

 In July 2011, BT Wholesale announced that it planned to significantly extend the availability of ADSL2+ to 2,604 exchanges by spring 2013 – representing around 90% of UK premises.
 In February 2013, BT announced that it will extend ADSL2+ coverage beyond its previous targets and into more rural areas to reach over 92% of UK premises by summer 2013.